 In this post, I gave the mathematical intuition behind Bayesian networks which I had introduced in Part 1.

-Whether you’re making future predictions or inferences about possible explanations of observations, all you need to do to calculate the posterior distribution of the network is to condition it on the observed nodes.
+To sum up, whether you’re making future predictions or inferences about possible explanations of observations, all you need to do to calculate the posterior distribution of the network is to condition it on the observed nodes.
 Which simply means to divide the prior joint probability distribution of the network by the joint probability of the observed states.

 In some of my next posts, I’m going to show applications of Bayesian belief networks to some real-world problems.
 I think this will give even better intuition on how useful this tool really is.

 One topic that I wanted to cover in this post, but didn’t, was the concept of conditional dependence and independence between nodes.
 In short, two nodes that were otherwise dependent can become independent if a particular third node’s state is observed.
 Similarly, nodes that were otherwise independent can become dependent, again after observing a particular third node.
-The conditional (in)dependence between nodes, given another node, depends on the particular dependency structure (the arrows) between the nodes in question.